nagvin/endoRNAse_NSF2018/README.md

 2. Trim adapter, crop to 50 nt (GMUCT) and 20 nt (PARE) and remove low quality reads with Trimmomatic

-Overview of ComPARE computational pipeline followed by Hurtig et al., 2021 (PNAS) – deviations are shown with an asterisk(*) Data analysis steps:
+Overview of the ComPARE computational pipeline followed by Hurtig et al., 2021 (PNAS) – deviations are shown with an asterisk(*)

+Data analysis steps:
 1. Align reads to TAIR10 genome (v49) using Tophat v2.0